Agent Overview

 // Example: Call streamText and the agent might use the tool

-// The agent should call the 'get_weather' tool during the stream.
+// The agent should call the 'get_weather' tool during the generation.

 Sub-Agents